CSS Motion Path beyond the Big Three Properties

 This will take our element and move it 100px to the right.
 Using 135 degrees would move it to the bottom right.

-Since we can now animate both offset-path and offset-distance we can animate an element going around a circle’s edge and animate it going toward and away from the center.
+we can animate an element going around a circle’s edge and animate it going toward and away from the center.

 See the Pen CSS Motion Path with ray() by Dan Wilson (@danwilson) on CodePen.

 This is all in early stages.
 There will be a lot more to explore here once the full implementation lands.
-That is when we can talk about containing blocks, sides, and the fifth new CSS Motion Path property called offset-position.
+That is when we can talk about containing blocks, sides, and the fifth new CSS Motion Path property called offset-position